fridiculous/django-estimators/README.rst

     result = plan.evaluate() # executes `predict` method on X_test

-And you can view all the atributes on the evaluation result
+View all the atributes on the evaluation result:
 ::

     result.estimator